kevin-allen/unetTracker/documentation/install.md

 ### Run jupyter lab

+You will need to run `source torch/bin/activate` each time you open a terminal to activate your virtual environment.

+You can decide to activate it by default by putting `source torch/bin/activate` at the end of your `bash.rc` file.

 Start jupyter lab and get going with the notebooks in the unet-tracker repository.

 If you are working on a desktop machine, just run this command to start the jupyter lab server.